birobirobiro/awesome-shadcn-ui/README.md

 - [uixmat/onborda](https://github.com/uixmat/onborda) - Give your application the onboarding it deserves with Onborda product tour for Next.js
 - [shadcn-multi-select-component](https://github.com/sersavan/shadcn-multi-select-component) - A multi-select component designed with shadcn/ui
 - [echo-editor](https://github.com/Seedsa/echo-editor) - A modern WYSIWYG rich-text editor base on tiptap and shadcn/ui
+- [clerk-shadcn-theme](https://github.com/stormynight9/clerk-shadcn-theme) - Easily synchronize your Clerk `<SignIn />` and `<SignUp />` components with your shadcn/ui styles
+- [clerk-elements](https://clerk.com/docs/elements/examples/shadcn-ui) - Composable components that can be used to build custom UIs on top of Clerk's APIs

 ## Apps